vuraweg/wtujkm/README.md

 - Automatic retry for transient failures
 - Screenshot capture for failed applications

-This implementation provides a robust foundation for intelligent job application automation while maintaining flexibility for future enhancements and integrations.
+This implementation provides a robust foundation for intelligent job application automation while maintaining flexibility for future enhancements and integra